Hey Kids (Start Here)

 “I will allow you to put an RFID chip in my hand.
 I will, in fact, allow you to do it right now.”

 Hermann most certainly will not sit, primarily on principle.
+“I’ll be back shortly.”

 “Or, yeah,” Newton calls after him.
 “Okay.
 Lose the jacket, man.
 Wash your hands.
 Roll your sleeves up past your elbows.
 Wash your forearms while you’re at it.
 Do not forget to—”

-Hermann pointedly shuts his bedroom door.
+Hermann shuts his bedroom door.

-He reaches over and flips on his lights.
+He flips on the lights.
+Manually.

-Of course, the same thing could be said of drifting, so Hermann is unsure where that leaves him.
+Of course, the same could be said of drifting, so Hermann is unsure where that leaves him.

-Newton, of course, knows this.
+Newton, of course, knows as much.

 Newton, of course, now shares these mental idiosyncrasies.

-Nominally he does.
+Nominally, he does.

 So, he compromises.